robertzak133/BTC-7A-Firmware-Images/README.md

 ## FW install Instructions

-Before installing, make sure you have batteries that will easily power the cameara for the several minutes it takes for firmware upgrade.
+Before installing, make sure you have batteries that will easily power the camera for the several minutes it takes for firmware upgrade.
+Losing power during firmware upgrade is bad, requiring that it be reprogrammed by the manufacturer.

 On BTC-7A
 - Press "Mode"